 Above: Olympic gold and silver medalist, Diane Dixon.
 Below: A pair of Dapper Dan sneakers that recently sold at auction.

 Even though Dapper Dan’s fashions took a hiatus from popular style in the 90s, his legacy lives on and some archival pieces have recently been selling for impressive amounts at auctions and novelty sales.

-And it would seem his designs have come full circle as Gucci just sent a very closely inspired coat down the runway for their Resort 2017 collection.
-Remember they sued him in the 80s!
+In 2017, under the creative vision of Alessandro Michele, Gucci sent a near-exact replica of a Dapper Dan coat circa 1980s down the runway for their Resort 2017 collection.
+(Yup, the same guy everybody was suing two decades prior.
 What do they say again?
-Something about “good artists copy, great artists steal”?!
+Something about “good artists copy, great artists steal”?